dakling/jax-spectral-dns/README.md

 optimisation problems as well.

 Below, the output of a run of `run_optimisation_transient_growth_y_profile` is shown.
-Even though the optimiser is only run for ten iterations, a clear improvement from an energy gain of $1.24$ up to a gain of $18.34$ is achieved.
+Even though the optimiser is only run for twenty iterations, a clear improvement from an energy gain of $1.24$ up to a gain of $19.29 is achieved.
 Getting closer to the expected gain of a bit above $20$ would likely require more iterations.
 Nonetheless, the initial condition is optimised until it qualitatively resembles the one shown in the `test_transient_growth` section, and the simulation